-Diabetes mellitus and diabetes insipidus share some symptoms but stem from problems with different hormones.
+Diabetes mellitus and diabetes insipidus share some symptoms but stem from issues with different hormones.
 Diabetes mellitus relates to blood sugar regulation.
 Diabetes insipidus affects fluid balance and urine concentration.

 Diabetes mellitus is a group of conditions that impair the body’s ability to process blood sugar, or glucose.
 The most common types of diabetes include type 1, type 2, and gestational diabetes.
 While the exact cause differs between the types, difficulty regulating blood sugar typically relates to issues with the pancreas and how the body uses or produces the hormone insulin.